Abandoned & Little-Known Airfields:

 A trucking company or other industrial company is built on the site now."

-a complex of buildings has covered the southeastern portion of the former airfield,
+In the 1993 USGS aerial photo, a complex of buildings had covered the southeastern portion of Lake Park Aux AAF,

 The site of the Lake Park airfield is located northwest of the intersection of Lake Park Road & Patterson Road.